 Are electronic cigarettes safe?

-E-cigarettes contain nicotine; unless buying a 0mg strength pre-filled cart or e-liquid.
-Of course, there are risks associated with using e-cigarettes - nicotine can raise your heart rate as well as having a few other side-effects, which are very similar to those associated with caffeine and compared to the harm caused by tobacco cigarettes they present a far lower risk.
-Tobacco cigarettes contain 600 ingredients which, when combusted, change to over 3000; 76 of which are known carcinogens.
+E-cigarettes contain nicotine; unless you are buying a 0mg strength e-liquid or pre-filled cart.
+Of course, there are risks associated with using e-cigarettes - nicotine can raise your heart rate as well as having a few other side-effects, which are very similar to those associated with caffeine, and compared to the harm caused by tobacco cigarettes they present a far lower risk.
+Tobacco cigarettes contain around 600 ingredients which, when combusted, change to over 3000; 76 of which are known carcinogens.

 There are usually often flavourings included, bringing the total to an average of about 16 ingredients, none of which are known carcinogens.
 There is no combustion in an e-cigarette, therefore the ingredients do not change chemically to create other more harmful substances.